rust-lang-uz/book/rustbook-uz/src/ch15-05-interior-mutability.md

 {{#include ../listings/ch15-smart-pointers/listing-15-23/output.txt}}
 ```

-Notice that the code panicked with the message `already borrowed: BorrowMutError`.
-This is how `RefCell<T>` handles violations of the borrowing rules at runtime.

 E'tibor bering ushbu kod quyidagi panicni keltirib chiqardi `already borrowed: BorrowMutError`.
 Bu `RefCell<T>`runtime vaqtida borrowing qoidalari buzilishini boshqariishini ko'rsak bo'ladi

 Choosing to catch borrowing errors at runtime rather than compile time, as